dadrus/heimdall/docs/content/docs/configuration/observability/metrics.md

 ## Configuration

-Metrics configuration can be adjusted in the `prometheus` property of heimdall's configuration and supports following properties.
+Metrics configuration can be adjusted in the `prometheus` property, which lives in the `metrics` property of heimdall's configuration and supports following properties.

 ### Host